-The Garand Stand Report is a quarterly publication dedicated to the M1 Rifle and its variants including accessories, ammunition, appendages, and ordnance tools.
-Subscription rates are $30 for four issues.
-Back issues 1-104 are available prepaid at $7 each.
-Next issue goes in the mail in August (#108).
+The Garand Stand Report was a quarterly publication dedicated to the M1 Rifle and its variants including accessories, ammunition, appendages, and ordnance tools.
+Back issues 1-124 are available prepaid at $7 each (USA).

 Ordnance Tools, Accessories & Appendages Of The M1 Rifle

 This book is the upgraded second edition with over 350 pictures and drawings - 30 of which are new.
 Part I contains accessories, appendages, and equipment including such items as bayonets, blank firing attachments, cheek pads, cleaning equipment, clips, flash hiders, grenade launchers, scabbards, slings, telescopes and mounts, winter triggers, and much more.
 Part II covers ammunition, grenades, and pyrotechnics.
 Part III shows the inspection gages.
 Part IV presents the ordnance tools, fixtures, and assemblies.
 Part V contains miscellaneous items related to the M1 such as arms racks, rifle racks, clip loading machine, and other devices.
 8-1/2 x 11 soft cover, bound, 206 pages.
 Autographed copies by Billy Pyle are $50 shipped prepaid in the USA.
 Texas residents add sales tax.
 (A limited supply is still available.)